duneanalytics/sim-idx-example-univ3-lp/README.md

 ```

 ### 2. In-Range LP Events Filtering
-We then identify all liquidity provision events (Mint/Burn) for positions that were in-range at the target block:
+We then identify all liquidity provision events (Mint/Burn) for positions that were in-range at the target block.
+We build the different positions of the pool incrementally in the following way:
 - Filter LP events by pool and block number (≤ target block)
 - Only include positions where `tick_lower ≤ current_tick < tick_upper`
 - Convert Burn events to negative liquidity amounts for proper aggregation